 - collect student achievement and growth data that “will be available on an ongoing basis for research, including for prospective linking…that can be used to determine whether individual students are college- and career-ready.”5

-Two consortia—the Partnership for Assessment of Readiness for College and Careers with 26 member states and the SMARTER Balanced Assessment Consortium with 31 member states—received $170 million and $160 million respectively from the Department of Education.
-Just as it had done with the Race to the Top Competition for individual states, the federal government successfully bound 45 states to the Common Core, nearly identical national assessments, and newly expanded data systems.6 Alabama, Florida, Georgia, Indiana, Oklahoma, and Utah have since withdrawn from their respective consortia, but each of these states is still committed to administering standardized tests aligned to the Common Core.7 Kentucky and New York have developed their own assessment tests that align with the Common Core.8
+Two consortia—the Partnership for Assessment of Readiness for College and Careers with 15 member states and the SMARTER Balanced Assessment Consortium with 21 member states—received $170 million and $160 million respectively from the Department of Education.
+Just as it had done with the Race to the Top Competition for individual states, the federal government successfully bound 45 states to the Common Core, nearly identical national assessments, and newly expanded data systems.6 .
+Alaska, Alabama, Florida, Georgia, Indiana, Kansas, Kentucky, Oklahoma, Pennsylvania, and Utah have since withdrawn from their respective consortia, but several of these states are still committed to administering standardized tests aligned to the Common Core.7 Indiana, Kentucky and New York have developed their own assessment tests that align with the Common Core.8

 Secretary Duncan has persistently emphasized that the new tests are “designed and developed by the States,” but the Department of Education quietly asserted even more authority over the assessments in March 2013 when it established a technical review board.
 The board has been charged with analyzing the consortia’s adherence to the Race to the Top requirements and “identifying how we [the Department of Education] can better partner with the consortia during this critical development phase.”9